wizardsd/cmake-conan/README.md

 CMake wrapper for the Conan C and C++ package manager.

-> :warning: **Compatibility with Conan 2.0**: please check for experimental support in the [develop2](https://github.com/conan-io/cmake-conan/tree/develop2) branch.
+> :warning: The recommended production version is Conan 2.
+This ``cmake-conan`` integration for Conan 1.X is no longer mantained, please upgrade to the ``cmake-conan`` integration for Conan 2 in the [develop2](https://github.com/conan-io/cmake-conan/tree/develop2) branch.